snehilvj/dmc-docs/docs/datesprovider/datesprovider.md

 .. toc::

-### CSS Extensions

-As of DMC 1.2.0, `Date` component styles are bundled automatically, so you no longer need to include a separate CSS file.
-If you're using an older version of DMC, refer to the [migration guide](/migration) for instructions on including optional stylesheets.

 ### Usage

 The DatesProvider component lets you set various settings that are shared across all date components.
 DatesProvider supports the following settings: